apache/apisix/docs/en/latest/getting-started.md

 ### Authentication

-Let's do some interesting things, due to **anyyone** could access our public `Route` created in the Step2, we would like only `John` could access it.
+Let's do some interesting things, due to **anyone** could access our public `Route` created in the Step2, we would like only `John` could access it.
 Let's use [Consumer](./architecture-design/consumer.md) and [Plugin](./architecture-design/plugin.md) to implement this protection.

 First, let's create the [consumer](./architecture-design/consumer.md) `John` with [key-auth](./plugins/key-auth.md) plugin, we need to provide a specified secret key: